-- a) Use the principles of chromosome transmission to predict patterns of inheritance. - b) Evaluate scientific data using the rules of probability. - c) Understand how the DNA structure enables it to function as the inheritance material. - d) Explain the relationship between genotype and phenotype. - e) Understand the molecular basis of mutation and its role in genetic variation. - f) Explain how the genetic code enables protein synthesis to be directed by genetic information. - g) Understand how genomes are replicated, repaired, organized, and packaged. - h) Describe modes of gene regulation in prokaryotes and eukaryotes. - i) Explain the effects of evolutionary forces on allelic frequencies of populations.
+a) Use the principles of chromosome transmission to predict patterns of inheritance.

+- b) Evaluate scientific data using the rules of probability. - c) Understand how the DNA structure enables it to function as the inheritance material. - d) Explain the relationship between genotype and phenotype. - e) Understand the molecular basis of mutation and its role in genetic variation. - f) Explain how the genetic code enables protein synthesis to be directed by genetic information. - g) Understand how genomes are replicated, repaired, organized, and packaged. - h) Describe modes of gene regulation in prokaryotes and eukaryotes.